sheplock/drs_scripts/README.md

 python ./processMultiChanBinary.py -b ./unprocessed/ -c ./currentMonitor/ -o ./processed/
 ```

 This will create a `.root` file in `./processed/` for each `.dat` in `./unprocessed/`.
+The path for `-b` must be specified.
+If no `-o` argument is given, default is to use `./processed` folder.

 For each `.dat`, ALL `.csv` files in `./currentMonitor/` are searched to match oscilloscope timestamp with the corresponding bias voltage recorded by the Keithley.
+If no `-c` argument is given, no Keithley data will be used and all I,V branches will be filled with zeros.

 ## processMultiChanBinary.py
 The first step is to parse the binary DRS output to extract 1024 (time, voltage) measurements for each channel for each event, which are stored in ROOT branches.